Vishalmahi77/EVMS-Site/README.md

 # EVMS-Site

 A modern **Event Management System** built with Next.js, TailwindCSS, Zustand, and Shadcn UI.
-This project demonstrates a full-stack assignment covering **authentication, landing pages, and event CRUD operations**.
+This project demonstrates a front-end assignment covering **authentication, landing pages, and event CRUD operations**.

 ---